-Seattle Prep has been working diligently in preparation for the transition to the Microsoft Surface for the 2017-2018 school year.
-The school has selected the Microsoft Surface Pro 4 as its required 2-in-1 (laptop-tablet hybrid) device for members of the Class of 2019, Class of 2020, and Class of 2021.
-Members of the Class of 2018 will continue to utilize their iPads for their senior year at Seattle Prep.
+Seattle Prep has selected the Microsoft Surface Pro 4 as its required 2-in-1 (laptop-tablet hybrid) device for members of the Class of 2020 and Class of 2021.
+The Class of 2022 use the Microsoft Surface Pro 5.
+Members of the Class of 2023 will receive the Microsoft Surface Pro 6 in August 2019.

 - When and how was this decision to move to the Microsoft Surface made by Seattle Prep?

 - What version of the Microsoft Surface has Seattle Prep selected, and what are the specifications of the device?

 - Why has Seattle Prep decided to continue requiring a standardized device?

 - What is the requirement for the Class of 2023?